Nenkai/Nenkai/README.md

 * [NexusMods](https://next.nexusmods.com/profile/Nenkaai/about-me)
 * [ResHax](https://reshax.com/profile/66-nenkai/)

-**Side note**: Please do not open issues or PRs written or made entirely using AI.
+**Side note: Please do not open issues or PRs that were primarly created through the use of AI.
+They will be ignored.**

 ## Some of my work
 As I've worked on a *lot* of projects, a full short project list is available [here!](https://github.com/Nenkai/Nenkai/blob/main/ProjectList.md) Nearly all of my work is open-sourced as I believe this is the only way forward (especially in modding communities).